Back to Logging guides

 Rsyslog ships with advanced features, such as filtering, and supports both TCP and UDP protocols for transporting messages.
 It can handle logs related to mail, authorizations, kernel messages, and more.

 This comprehensive tutorial will guide you through using Rsyslog to collect, process, and forward log data to a central location.
 First, you will configure Rsyslog to read logs from a file.
 Next, you will explore how to process logs using Rsyslog.
-Following that, you will centralize the logs to another server where Rsyslog is operational.
-Finally, you will use a Rsyslog Docker container to collect logs from other containers.
+Finally, you will centralize the logs to Better Stack.

 Prerequisites